 Anyone with an income can open an IRA.
 Nonworking spouses also can open IRAs as long as the household’s taxes are filed jointly.

-There are 3 basic types of IRAs available to individuals:
+There are two basic types of IRAs available to individuals:

 - A traditional IRA offers a tax deduction for the tax year in which the contribution was made.